giordanodibugno/edsbwt-similarity-thesis/README.md

 ## Run

-To compute the EDS-BWT of an elastic degenerate string written in file input.eds:
+To compute the EDS-BWT of an elastic degenerate string written in file input.eds, please run:

 ```sh
 ./EDS-BWTransform.sh input output
 ```
 where output is used as the base name of the output files.
+By default, the script `EDS-BWTransform.sh` computes the extended Burrow-Wheeler transform of the collection of string in the eds by using BCR.
+However, one can choose to select gsufsort by setting BCR=0 in `EDS-BWTransform.sh`.

-Afterwards, to search one or more patterns, contained in file patterns:
+To search one or more patterns, contained in file patterns, please run:
 ```sh
 ./EDSBWTsearch output patterns
 ```